 High concentration of NYC traffic accidents occur in Manhattan

 Residents and commuters of New York City are accustomed to fighting traffic congestion.
 On a daily basis millions of taxis, buses, cars, bicycles and pedestrians crowd onto Manhattan’s streets and traffic jams are a common occurrence.
-With all of the commotion and distractions that often accompany a typical drive or walk throughout the city, it’s not surprising that traffic accidents are common.
+With all the commotion and distractions that often accompany a typical drive or walk throughout the city, it’s not surprising that traffic accidents are common.

 In fact city officials estimate that, annually, roughly 4,000 people are seriously injured in traffic accidents and 250 killed.
 While the city continues to plan and execute initiatives aimed to eliminate traffic accidents with its Vision Zero Action Plan, people continue to be injured and killed by drivers who are distracted, speed, run red lights and fail to yield the right of way.